9elements/CSS-Cafe-v2/src/events/hidde-de-vries.md

 speakerImage: "hidde-de-vries"
 videoId: "pzZpe3fo8Xs"
 videoTitle: "On the Origin of Cascades"
+speakerBio: |-
-speakerBio: "Hidde is a front-end web developer who prioritises what users see and interact with.
-To him, accessibility and performance are essential aspects of building front-ends."
+  Hidde is a front-end web developer who prioritises what users see and interact with.
+To him, accessibility and performance are essential aspects of building front-ends.
 twitter:
   url: "https://twitter.com/hdv"
   text: "@hdv"